jflamy/jfirmata_experiment/README.md

 ![overview](docs/img/overview.png)

 This program allows hobbyists to build their own devices and change pin assignments as required.
 The pin configuration for a device is read from an Excel spreadsheet.
-The program also supports the pin allocation for planned commercial being developed by the [Blue-Owl](https://github.com/scottgonzalez/blue-owl) project.
+The program also supports the pin allocation for planned commercially-available devices being developed by the [Blue-Owl](https://github.com/scottgonzalez/blue-owl) project.

 - Each pin number can be mapped to a button and the MQTT message to be sent when the button is pressed is defined.
 - Conversely, an MQTT message received can be mapped to one or more pins.
 For each pin the expected action is given -- turning the pin on or off, flashing the pin, emitting a tone, triggering a relay.